 Still taking the lead among social channels, Facebook has more than 2.5 billion users (one-third of the world's population) and dedicated business pages that can be customized to your brand.
 Unlike other platforms, Facebook's sheer wealth of data is an asset for any business' marketing plan as the company analyzes global trends you can access with a click.

 If your goal is to tap into customer pain points and position your brand as an authority, Reddit is a great way to do so.
-With more than 330 active monthly users and a user base that considers it a trusted source for news, Reddit is a strategically smart play for brands in communications or consumer services looking to make an impact online.
+With more than 330 million active monthly users and a user base that considers it a trusted source for news, Reddit is a strategically smart play for brands in communications or consumer services looking to make an impact online.

 Every day, 200 million Instagram users visit at least one business page and the average user spends about 28 minutes a day on the site.
 That's a lot of engagement potential.
 Between new shoppable links and creative uses for Insta Stories, brands have a variety of ways to entice users to engage and build a community.